chrisjsewell/aiida-install/README.md

 verdi profile list
 ```

+We now have multiple profiles set up and you can switch between them.

 ### Rabbitmq process messaging

-This is only required when you want to run processes (not to access data).
+This service is only required when you want to run processes (not to access data).
+[RabbitMQ](https://www.rabbitmq.com/) handles storing what processes are running and enables them to persist e.g. if you turn off your computer.

 ```
 sudo rabbitmq-server -detached start